 Connectivity

-Connectivity is the backbone of the Stone-Age.io Platform.
-We rely on two industry-leading technologies to provide a secure, resilient, and low-latency data plane: NATS.io for messaging and Nebula for overlay networking.
+Connectivity is the backbone of the Stone-Age.io Platform — Layer 0 of the Data Plane.
+We rely on two industry-leading technologies to provide a secure, resilient, and low-latency substrate: NATS.io for messaging and Nebula for overlay networking.

 1. NATS